‹ Return to Air Crash Sites

 His crew for the trip;

-Acting as photographic advisor was Captain Howard Keel of the 4201st.
+Acting as photographic adviser was Captain Howard Keel of the 4201st Motion Picture Unit.

 All 13 men were killed instantly when the Superfortress flew into the moor.
 It is not known why Captain Tanner did not fly at a height sufficient to clear the high ground.